HOW TO FIND A MILITARY DIVORCE ATTORNEY

 *This stands for Combat-Related Special Compensation, which is additional money paid to a retiree who has suffered injuries or conditions related to combat or combat training.
-This benefit is NOT divisible with a former spouse.
+It is NOT divisible with a former spouse.

 What is the name of the federal law that tells HOW to divide military pensions?

 *Another trick question – there is NO federal statute which states how to divide military retirement benefits.
-The law which allows pension division in military cases is the Uniformed Services Former Spouses' Protection Act (FSPA), found at 10 U.S. Code Section 1408, but it does not tell how to divide a pension.
-It only allows the division of military pensions by state courts, leaving the rules up to each state.
+The law which allows pension division in military cases is the Uniformed Services Former Spouses' Protection Act (FSPA), found at 10 U.S. Code Section 1408; however, it only allows the division of military pensions by state courts, leaving most of the rules up to each state.